Serengeti National Park

 HOW TO GET THERE

-• By Road: It’s about a 3.5hrs drive from Ngorongoro Crater and a 7hrs drive from the transit city, Arusha.
+- By road: it’s about a 3.5-hour drive from Ngorongoro Crater and a 7-hour drive from the transit city, Arusha.

-• By Flight: You can take a domestic flight from Arusha Airport (ARK) to Serengeti and its takes about 30-45minutes before you are there.
+- By flight: you can take a domestic flight from Arusha Airport (ARK) to Serengeti and its takes about 30-45 minutes to arrive.